 Beautiful Amish Countryside in Lawrence County

 A self-guided driving tour of the Amish Countryside in Lawrence County, Pennsylvania provides a glimpse into a world far removed from modern standards.

 Simple Life Tours presents the Amish culture in a unique and unforgettable way.
-A two hour guided private tour of the Amish Countryside which is authentic, private, not commercial, and respectful to our Amish friends.
+For a two hour guided private tour of the Amish Countryside which is authentic, private, not commercial, and respectful to our Amish friends; call 724-923-9730.

 A brochure providing the tour is available by calling Visit Lawrence County 724-654-8408 or viewing our digital guide.

 Located one hour north of Pittsburgh, the Old Order Amish community of approximately 1,500 people lives in farms that surround the quaint villages of New Wilmington and Volant in the northern section of the county.
 Fourteen different districts comprise the community.
 The average church district is comprised of 75 adult members in addition to all of the unbaptized children and young adults.
 Church officials including a bishop govern each district.
 Decisions of the officials determine the way of life of the community.

 Descendants of Jakob Amman, the Amish have retained much of the same style clothing worn in the Palatine region of Switzerland during the sixteenth century.
 The plain, but functional garb sets them apart from the worldliness that threatens their existence.
 The similarity of dress also discourages pride and encourages modesty.